groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-email-document-with-options.md

 ### Localize email fields captions

-The following code sample shows how to convert an Email document and localize the Email fields
+The following code snippet shows how to convert an Email document and localize the Email fields:

 ```csharp
 var source = "sample.eml";